How pots and pans became tools of protests, from Chile to Myanmar

 Cacerolazo in Latin America

-The banging of pots and pans in Latin America gained prominence in the 1970s, as conservative women used the practice to oppose the election of Marxist President Salvador Allende in Chile.
+The banging of pots and pans in Latin America — or cacerolazo — gained prominence in the 1970s, as conservative women used the practice to oppose the election of Marxist President Salvador Allende in Chile.

 "It was an ideal tool for women because the pots symbolized their femininity.
 But it also was a statement about the lack of food,” Margaret Power, a professor of Latin American history at Illinois Institute of Technology told Vox.
 “It was accessible.
 It was a way that somebody could stay within their home or their neighborhood at a time when women’s lives were a bit more controlled.”